 DCC Ownership and Financial Interest Holder Disclosures

-Financial Interest Holders (4 CCR §15004): Any person with less than 20% ownership, any person providing a loan, and any person entitled to receive 10% or more of profits — including employees with profit-share plans, landlords receiving profit-based rent, consultants compensated through profit sharing, and IP licensors receiving royalty-based profit shares.
+Financial Interest Holders (4 CCR § 15004): Any person with less than 20% ownership, any person providing a loan, and any person entitled to receive 10% or more of profits — including employees with profit-share plans.
+Note: The FIH definition under 4 CCR § 15004 extends broadly to any financial interest in the licensee; the 10% threshold is not the exclusive trigger.
+Sub-10% profit arrangements and certain loan structures may also require disclosure depending on their specific terms.
+All financial arrangements with third parties should be reviewed against DCC disclosure requirements before execution. landlords receiving profit-based rent, consultants compensated through profit sharing, and IP licensors receiving royalty-based profit shares.

 All disclosed owners must complete individual owner applications through the DCC’s CLEaR or CLS licensing portals, submit to Live Scan fingerprinting, and pass background checks.
 Financial interest holders must be listed but are not subject to background checks.